 A video doorbell allows you to see and speak to people at your front door from an app on your phone, but that’s not the only convenient feature Ring offers.
 You can be alerted when someone is in your front yard, monitor delivered packages, and even back all the footage up on a cloud if you like.
 These features not only are convenient, but they also provide extra security for you and your family.
-In this article, we’re going to show you how to install a Ring Video Doorbell and give you some basic operation instruction.
+In this article, we’re going to show you how to install your video doorbell and give you some basic operation instruction.

 This has proven itself over as one of my most valued smart devices and I’d recommend it to anyone with Wifi and a Smartphone.

 There are many features offered with this device that make it an excellent option for any home.
 Some of these include: